 One option for couples where the man has a low sperm count is intrauterine insemination (IUI).
 IUI, also called artificial insemination, is an assisted reproductive technology method that can help increase your chance of pregnancy.

 Recent studies show that a healthy lifestyle and a balanced diet can help boost your sperm count.
-Zinc and folic acid have been shown to increase sperm volume.
+Zinc and folic acid may increase sperm volume.
 Sperm abnormalities have also been linked to vitamin C deficiency.

 - Take supplements regularly and foods rich in folic acid (leafy greens)